- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 You can make reservations up to two months in advance, so you can do it the day you buy your Disney tickets (see more about Disney ticket types here)

-It takes 25-40 minutes to reach the parks, depending on which one you’re visiting and the traffic and they go to both DisneySea and Disneyland.
+It takes 25-40 minutes to reach the parks, depending on which one you’re visiting and the traffic, and they go to both DisneySea and Disneyland.

 Rooms & More: Rooms can sleep up to four people using sofa beds and trundle beds.
-It’s handy for other transport and is located close to the fun island of Odaiba, Small Worlds, teamLab Planets and Toyosu fish market, and a short train metro ride from the rest of Tokyo.
+It’s handy for other transport and is located close to the fun island of Odaiba, the absolutely amazing Small Worlds, teamLab Planets and Toyosu fish market, and a short train metro ride from the rest of Tokyo.

 Keio Plaza Hotel Tokyo

-One of the most popular tourist hotels in Tokyo, this is located in Shinjuku so right in the middle of the action.
+One of the most popular tourist hotels in Tokyo, this is located in Shinjuku, so right in the middle of the action.

-Their shuttle bus only runs twice a day (the exact times are here) – once in the morning to take you to the park, and once in the evening to bring you back, but the hotel’s central location means that if the timing doesn’t work for you, it’s easy to get the train to or from the park.
+Their shuttle bus only runs four times a day (the exact times are here) – twice in the morning to take you to the park, and twice in the evening to bring you back.

 If you do get the bus, it takes about an hour to reach Tokyo Disney Resort.
-Reservations are required.
-You can book seats a month before the day you want to use the bus.
-There’s a dedicated phone line, or, you can use this form.

 Rooms & More: As well as plenty of options for couples, or families of three, their four-bedded family rooms are 46 square metres, and can also accommodate an extra rollaway bed if needed.